 Dragees and piping scintilloes also come in gold of course and can be use to create an opulent gold jewelled effect similar to the gold lace wedding cake, below left (Source: Pinterest).
 The 1920’s Great Gatsby-themed cake (below right) was created by Hey There, Cupcake with gold leaf on rice paper accents to exquisite effect.

 Another beautiful antique gold jewelled wedding cake below by The Sugar Penguin Cakery featuring a band of gold sugar brooches at the base of the cake creating an opulent cake design.
-(You’ll find a beautiful brooch border mold here if you want to try your hand a creating a similar design).

 If, however, you are short on time to create a completely edible jewelled wedding cake design, accessorizing a wedding cake with vintage appliques and trims can also create a very glamorous effect, as the cakes below demonstrate beautifully, by The Butter End Bakery (below left) and Le Cupcake/Kylie Lambert (below right).

 Below, are two more jewelled designs – with a vintage silver fabric applique on the left (via Indulgy.com) and with an edible gold lace applique right (cake by Cupcakes Couture of Manhattan Beach via Inspired By This).

 Patricia Hardjopranoto of Yummy Cupcakes & Cakes, one of Australia’s leading cake designers, has also created two beautiful jewelled wedding cakes designs for her collection below.

 For more jewelled wedding cake inspiration, see our features on:

 - Beaded Cake Designs – Silver Beading and